top of page

 GTCS Registered

 Eoin is a multi-award winning musician and teacher working professionally across different disciplines of music.
 Eoin studied at the Royal Conservatoire of Scotland, with a joint principal study of Trumpet and Orchestral Conducting.
 Since graduation, Eoin has worked professionally as a trumpet player, conductor and musical director throughout the UK and Europe.
 He was the musical director of the award winning Brass Band Sachsen (2011-2016) and has worked on UK touring productions as well as the multiple shows within the Pitlochry Festival Theatre including Chicago, White Christmas, and High Society.
 Eoin has keen interested in youth musical theatre and has Musically Directed youth productions for The High School of Dundee as well as the being the Musical Director of Dundee Youth Music Theatre.
 Eoin is Co-Director of Music Collective Scotland (MCS) with his wife, Nicole.
 MCS is a music school that delivers classes and lessons for all ages of three studios based in Angus, Dundee and Perth.
 Eoin also freelances as a composer, orchestrator and arranger for MCS and other organisations and his work is performed throughout Scotland.
-As well as a busy freelance career, Eoin holds the post of brass instructor at the High School of Dundee and has recently completed a Post Graduate Degree in Education with the University of the Highlands and Islands.
+As well as a busy freelance career, Eoin was formerly a brass instructor for Dundee City Council and the High School of Dundee and has recently completed a Post Graduate Degree in Education with the University of the Highlands and Islands.
+Eoin currently works as a music teacher at Carnoustie High School in Angus.

 Gill Simpson violin teacher.JPG